andrewtavis/kwx/README.md

 The user can also choose to simply query the most common words from a text corpus or compute TFIDF ([Term Frequency Inverse Document Frequency](https://en.wikipedia.org/wiki/Tf%E2%80%93idf)) keywords - those that are unique in a text body in comparison to another that's compared.
 The former method is used in kwx as a baseline to check model efficacy, and the latter is a useful baseline when a user has another text or text body to compare the target corpus against.

-# Algorithm

-The structure `kwx.model.extract_kws`, kwx's natural language processing keyword extraction algorithm, is the following:

-- The user inputs a desired number of keywords
-- The user inputs a number of topics to use, or this is determined by optimizing topic coherence and overlap across potential topic numbers
-- The texts are fully cleaned and tokenized (see [kwx.utils.clean_and_tokenize_texts](https://github.com/andrewtavis/kwx/blob/main/kwx/utils.py))
-- Topics are derived for the text corpus
-- The prevalence of topics in the text corpus is found
-  - For example: topic 1 is 25% coherent to the texts, topic 2 45%, and topic 3 30%
-  - These percentages come from averaging topic coherence across all texts
-- Words are selected from the derived topics based on their coherence to the text body
-  - If a word has already been selected, then the next word in the topic will be chosen
-  - From the above example: the best 25%, 45% and 30% of words from topics 1-3 are selected
-  - Words are selected from less coherent topics first (common words come from weakly coherent topics, and unique words come from those with strong coherence)
-- The user is presented the extracted keywords and asked if they're appropriate
-  - They can then indicate words to be removed and replaced
-  - Keywords are finalized when the user indicates that no more words need to be replaced
-- Optionally: the keywords are put into a text file, and this along with desired visuals is saved into a directory or zipped (see [kwx.model.gen_files](https://github.com/andrewtavis/kwx/blob/main/kwx/model.py))

 # Usage

 Keyword extraction can be useful to analyze surveys, tweets, other kinds of social media posts, research papers, and further classes of texts. [examples.kw_extraction](https://github.com/andrewtavis/kwx/blob/main/examples/kw_extraction.ipynb) provides an example of how to use kwx by deriving keywords from tweets in the Kaggle [Twitter US Airline Sentiment](https://www.kaggle.com/crowdflower/twitter-airline-sentiment) dataset.